Idea Capital Organizers

 Jody Fausett studied photography in Atlanta, Georgia at the Art Institute of Atlanta and later moved to New York where he found work in fashion and portrait photography.
 In 2004, he returned to Georgia to focus on his personal art.
 Fausett's photographs have been in various group shows in New York, New Orleans, Oregon and Washington, and he mounted his first solo show at the University of Southern Illinois, Department of Motion Picture and Film in Chicago.
 His work has appeared in numerous publications and his first book, Second Place, was released in 2007 through GHava Press.
 In early 2011, the Museum of Contemporary Art of Georgia recognized Jody Fausett as an up-and-coming talent and his work was shown in the corresponding Movers & Shakers: MOCA GA Salutes the Rising Stars of the Georgia Arts Scene at MOCA GA.
 Possibly Futures also selected Fausett's work for Atlanta Art Now's first book, NoPlaceness: Art in a Post-Urban Landscape and Oxford American has picked him for one of the top "New Superstars of Southern Art."
 In 2014 he was shortlisted for the Artadia Prize.
 His solo exhibition "Crush Velvet" was shown at the Morean Art Center in St. Petersburg, Florida last spring.
 Jody is represented by Jackson Fine Art.

-Louise E. Shaw has been a cultural activist in Atlanta for over 30 years, working in the intersection of arts, humanities and community building.
-From 1983 to 1998, she served as Executive Director of Nexus Contemporary Art Center (now The Contemporary).
-Prior to that, she was Assistant Curator at the Atlanta Historical Society (now Atlanta History Center), and Director of the Georgia State University Art Gallery.
+Louise E. Shaw has been a cultural worker in Atlanta for over 40 years, working in the intersection of arts, humanities, and community building.
+From 1983 to 1998, she served as Executive Director of Nexus Contemporary Art Center (now Atlanta Contemporary Art Center).
+Prior to that, she was Assistant Curator at the Atlanta Historical Society (now Atlanta History Center) and Director of the Georgia State University Art Gallery.
 She has worked internationally on projects in Mexico, France, Norway, Ghana, Macedonia, and Albania, among other countries.
-Since 2002, she has served as Curator of the David J. Sencer CDC Museum (formerly the Global Health Odyssey Museum) at the Centers for Disease Control and Prevention, where she has curated exhibitions such as VD: Values, Rights, Public Healthand Watching Hands: Artists Respond to Keeping Well.
+Since 2002, she has served as curator of the David J. Sencer CDC Museum (formerly the Global Health Odyssey Museum) at the Centers for Disease Control and Prevention, where she has curated exhibitions such as VD: Values, Rights, Public Health; Health Is a Human Right: Race and Place in America; and EBOLA: People + Public Health + Political Will.

 Mary Stanley is the creative energy behind a broad array of cutting edge contemporary art initiatives.
 As an independent curator, private art consultant, arts advocate, and artist representative, she maintains relationships with museums, galleries, nonprofit organizations and a select group of talented, established and emerging artists, international in scope.
 Her Young Collectors Club, started in 2006, provides an educational and social networking opportunity for over 200 young professionals interested in learning about and collecting contemporary art.
 Art has been a personal passion for many years, and became her second career in 1997.
 She started her own art business, Mary Stanley Studio in 2004.
 Mary serves on the Board of the Museum of Contemporary Art of Georgia, Board of Visitors at Lamar Dodd School of Art at University of Georgia, the Board of Atlanta Celebrates Photography, and several other nonprofit initiatives.